azuredevcollege/trainingdays/day6/challenges/challenge1.md

 Tue May 28 21:16:03 UTC 2020
 ```

 You can run any application-command if the application exists inside the container.
-Let's delete the container before the next challange.
+Let's delete the container before the next challenge.

 Type:
 ```shell